bhisaac/5eFP/5eFP-SRD.md

 ## Using Each Ability

 Every task that a character or monster might attempt in the game is covered by one of the six abilities.
 This section explains in more detail what those abilities mean and the ways they are used in the game.
-(A character’s starting proficiencies are determined by class and background at character creation, and a monster’s ability proficiencies appear in the monster’s stat block.)
+(A character’s starting proficiencies are determined by class at character creation, and a monster’s ability proficiencies appear in the monster’s stat block.)

 ## Strength (STR)